AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 * netCDF4
 * savReaderWriter

 Some modules do not implement pip installation and must be built by source.
-To do this you must find the documentation and download link for the module, run the command Python setup.py install inside the first level of the directory installed, and test the installation by trying to import the module in Python.
+To do this you must download and install the module manually.

 It is important when you run into problems installing a module to check the source code for any dependencies the module may have.
-Some modules rely on the user having other, specific modules installed.
-The source code for almost any Python module can be found using Google.
+Some modules rely on the user having other, specific modules pre-installed.
+The documentation for almost any Python module can be found using Google.

 ## Exercise